About Permanent Style

 In 2010 Simon began a series of collaborations with favourite makers, leading to unique designs for polo shirts, sweaters, cufflinks and coats that are offered on Permanent Style in limited runs.
 In each case, Simon’s aim was to create the perfect garment, often identifying gaps in the brands’ existing range.
 Several have gone on to become mainstays of those ranges.

-Simon is the author of six books to date.
+Simon is the author of eight books to date.
 Four were produced with publishers: Obsessions: Tailoring (Hardie Grant), Best of British: The stories behind Britain's iconic brands (Prestel), The Finest Menswear in the World: The craftsmanship of luxury (Thames & Hudson) and The Sartorial Travel Guide (Thames & Hudson).
-And three have been self-published: Permanent Style (2015), The Style Guide (2017) and Bespoke Style (2020).
+And four have been self-published: Permanent Style (2015), The Style Guide (2017), Bespoke Style (2020) and The Casual Style Guide (2024).

 Policy on funding